 What forces drive innovation?

 However different these types of innovation might be, there are driven by the same organizational forces.
-How innovation happens on 3 factors.
+How innovation happens depends on these 3 factors.

 1. Long-term Goals